-5. INTERNAL AUDIT FUNCTION
+INTERNAL AUDIT FUNCTION

-The Group has outsourced its internal audit ("IA") functions to Messrs.
-Tan & Loh and during FY2015, they have conducted two IA reviews relating to the implementation of internal controls systems by the Group and the Company and provide reasonable assurance that the operations of the business were carried out under adequate internal controls and compliance with company policies and operational procedures.
+The Group has outsourced the IA functions to Messrs.
+Tan & Loh and during FY2016, they have conducted two IA reviews relating to the implementation of internal controls system by the Group and the Company and provide reasonable assurance that the operations of the business were carried out under adequate internal controls and compliance with company policies and operational procedures.
 The internal control weaknesses identified were reported to the AC and the Management was required to undertake adequate measures to address the operational weaknesses.